15 days of 0% revenue share

 What is the Average Industry Ad Fill Rate?

-Ans.
 Usually, ad networks promise anywhere between 25-55% ad fill rate.
-This really means you need to change your ad network and switch to someone more ambitious.
-This generally means they have plenty of supply, but not enough demand.
+This really means you need to change your ad network and switch to a network with more partners.
+This generally means they have plenty of supply but not enough demand.

-Ans.
-This is a question of dilemma.
-Honestly, it’s just easy to say that “Yes, a 100% ad fill rate is the best thing.”
+This is a question of a dilemma.
+Honestly, it’s just easy to say, “Yes, a 100% ad fill rate is the best thing.”
 Since impressions = revenue in the publisher world, achieving 100% of it is like a dream come true.

 We know every lost impression means a loss of potential revenue.
-Therefore what happens is, you may try to display all your ads (once you fix the technical ends) but it has to be regardless of how much your impressions will value.
+Therefore, what happens is that you may try to display all your ads (once you fix the technical ends), but it has to be regardless of how much your impressions will be valued.

 The Crux

-Publishers shouldn’t just be aiming for increasing their ad fill rate.
-The effort should also be focused on strategizing targeting, ad placement, and website improvement for revenue generation.
+Publishers shouldn’t just be aiming to increase their programmatic fill rate.
+The effort should also be focused on strategic targeting, ad placement, and website improvement for revenue generation.

 FAQs